Red-stained hands wave in protest at U.S. hearing on Syria

 Another demonstrator, Diane Wilson, an Army medic during the Vietnam War, said the hearing reminded her of 2002, when she and other protesters came to Congress to oppose the Bush administration's call for war against Iraq.

-Benjamin said she sat at a hearing behind then-Defence Secretary Donald Rumsfeld.
+Benjamin said she sat at a hearing behind then-Defense Secretary Donald Rumsfeld.

 "Rumsfeld talked about all the (since refuted) evidence of 'the weapons of mass destruction,' about how little money their war would cost and how little time it would last," Wilson said.